 Craft FAQs

 Look at the clean-up instructions.
-If it says it needs to be cleaned up with mineral spirits or paint thinner then you have oil-based paint.
+If they say to clean up with mineral spirits or paint thinner, then you have oil-based paint.

-I would think if you spray or paint your pumpkins first with acrylic craft paint this technique would work.
-If you want to do larger pumpkins, just make sure that you have a large enough container for water.
+I think this technique would work if you spray or paint your pumpkins first with acrylic craft paint.
+If you want to do larger pumpkins, just ensure you have a large enough container for water.

-We found that the spray paint sticks better if you coat the pumpkins with spray paint that has a primer built in first.
-We tried a few on just the plain pumpkin body and some of the faux marble paint chipped off.
+We found that the spray paint sticks better if you coat the pumpkins with spray paint with a primer built in first.
+We tried a few on the plain pumpkin body and some of the faux marble paint chipped off.

 Painting Fake Pumpkins (Easy Idea)